OWASP/CheatSheetSeries/cheatsheets/DotNet_Security_Cheat_Sheet.md

 .NET Core comes with a LoggerFactory, which is in Microsoft.Extensions.Logging.
 More information about ILogger can be found [here](https://docs.microsoft.com/en-us/dotnet/api/microsoft.extensions.logging.ilogger).

-How to log all errors from the `Startup.cs`, so that anytime an error is thrown it will be logged:
+Here's how to log all errors from the `Startup.cs`, so that anytime an error is thrown it will be logged:

 ``` csharp
 public void Configure(IApplicationBuilder app, IHostingEnvironment env)